-As I window shopped along the pristine streets of Monaco’s Golden Circle, where the chic clothing venues of Hermes, Christian Dior, Gucci and Prada are located, I decided then and there I would save my Christmas shopping for later.
-Passing the legendary Casino de Monte-Carlo, it occurred to me that I could fatten my billfold at the palatial establishment.
-It had worked for James Bond where three of the 007 franchise films were shot, but then, I was no James Bond.
+As I window shopped along the pristine streets of Monaco’s Golden Circle, where the chic clothing venues of Hermes, Christian Dior, Gucci and Prada hugged the hills, I decided I would save my Christmas shopping for later.
+But, when passing the legendary Casino de Monte-Carlo, it occurred to me that I could fatten my billfold at the palatial establishment.
+After all, it had worked for James Bond where three of the 007 franchise films were shot, before I realized I was no James Bond, despite my love of the martini, shaken not stirred.
 So I continued my stroll, simply enjoying the breathtaking views of warm pastel villas, grand Belle Époque buildings, city palaces and luxurious ambiance of this fairytale land of the rich and famous.
 This was made possible by a passage on the Holland American vessel, ms Veendnam.
 Ports of call also included Livorno, gateway to Lucca and Pisa; Barcelona; Malago and Gibraltar.

 The Holland America ms Veendam